Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Effective atomic dynamics

 Here, $\rho (\alpha )$ is the solution of the effective atomic master equation (\ref{effective atomic master equation}) and $\mathrm{d}_{k}(\alpha )$ is directly related to the atomic populations because of Theorem \ref {ninja thm cool}.
 Similarly, populations can be defined for the solutions of the pre--master equation and the Pauli master equation.
 The plots of all these densities are given in figure \ref{inversion} and clearly show a stable inversion of population as

 for large enough $\alpha \leq 180$.
 As soon as the optical pump is turned off, the systems relaxes to the Gibbs state $\rho _{\mathfrak{g}}$.

-As we can observe in figures \ref{inversion} and \ref{level}, the qualitative difference in the behavior of the solutions of the master, pre--master and Pauli master equations for population densities are clear: The pre--master equation removes the small, but fast oscillations due to the cosine in the master equation (figure \ref{level}), and the Pauli master equation additionally cancels the Rabi (moderate) oscillations still present in the pre--master equation.
-(Compare the plots of figure \ref{inversion}).
+As we can observe in figures \ref{inversion} and \ref{level}, the qualitative difference in the behavior of the solutions of the master, pre--master and Pauli master equations for population densities are clear: The pre--master equation removes the small, but fast oscillations due to the cosine in the master equation (figure \ref{level}), and the Pauli master equation additionally cancels the Rabi (moderate) oscillations still present in the pre--master equation (compare the left and the right plot of figure \ref{inversion}).

 Note that Rabi oscillations, which depends on the coupling constant $\eta$, are progressively suppressed by dissipative processes.
 Removing the atom--reservoir interaction by setting $\lambda=0$ while keeping $ \eta\simeq0.148$ we observe non--suppressed oscillations, see figure \ref {rabi}.
 In this case the stable inversion of population also disappears, as explained in the beginning of Section \ref{Section def model}.